Best Practice Sponsorship Approach10th August 2018

 Whilst it can be trickier to measure positive association between your sponsors and their customer base via your product or event, an honest conversation is often the simplest, most cost effective and direct way to provide reassurance that both sides are on track and stepping firmly and happily into a long-lasting partnership together as equals.

-For any direct enquiries on Sponsorship or Partnering with the Unsung Hero Awards, contact Laura Tomlinson on: 0161 509 1258, or e-mail: email@example.com
+For direct enquiries on Sponsorship of the Unsung Hero Awards, contact Laura Tomlinson: 0161 509 1258 / E-mail: firstname.lastname@example.org